rackspace-cookbooks/elkstack/README.md

 has already been configured with attributes for this use case.
 See `attributes/default.rb` for those settings.

+### elkstack::newrelic

+Validates if there is a newrelic license set and based on that, see if the node is tagged as 'elkstack' or 'elkstack_cluster' and creates a file with elasticsearch details.
+Installs python, pip and setuptools packages in order to support newrelic_meetme_plugin

 ### Miscellaneous

 The wrapper recipes are `single` and `cluster`.
 These change attributes and then